Do You Need Affordable Roofing Repairs to Keep Out Wildlife?

 .
 The roof is lifted up from its foundation.

 .
-The support structure for the porch roof is leaning or broken.
+The support structure for the porch roof is leaking or broken.

 .
 Water damage is apparent.